c4ffein/bank/README.md

-# sm
+# bank
-KISS Python Simple Mail client
+KISS banking Client

 ## WARNING
 **I don't recommand using this as-is.** This a PoC, usable by me because I know what I want to do with it.